David Thibodeau

-David or Dave Thibodeau (born 13 February 1969) was a Branch Davidian, a survivor of the Waco siege, and a musician.
+David Thibodeau (born February 13, 1969) is an American Branch Davidian, a survivor of the Waco siege, and a musician.
 He was born in Bangor, Maine.
 In early adulthood, Thibodeau sought to become a musician in Los Angeles, California, where he converted to Branch Davidianism after meeting David Koresh in a Guitar Center in 1990.
-In the late 1980s, he attended the Musicians Institute of Technology.
-At the Mount Carmel Center near Waco, Texas, Thibodeau married Michele Jones upon Koresh's request.
 Thibodeau was present at the Mt.
-Carmel compound on 28 February 1993, when the Bureau of Alcohol, Tobacco, and Firearms (ATF) conducted a botched raid.
-He stayed for the 51-day siege until escaping the fire that consumed the compound with eight other survivors.
-In 1999, he co-authored a memoir called A Place Called Waco: A Survivor's Story with Leon Whiteson, a Zimbabwe-born novelist, critic, and architect.
-Thibodeau runs a website called "Waco Survivors," in which he archives media related to the Waco siege.
-He (re-)married in 1997 and has at least one daughter.
-In 2018, the miniseries Waco aired featuring Rory Culkin playing David Thibodeau and Thibodeau himself in a cameo role as an unnamed character.
-Thibodeau is a drummer for the band The Blast Addicts, and he resided in Texas as of 2020.
-He played drums for other bands after the Waco siege as well like Grooviest Maximus.
+Carmel compound on February 28, 1993, when the Bureau of Alcohol, Tobacco, and Firearms (ATF) conducted a botched raid.
+He stayed for the 51-day siege before escaping compound along with eight other survivors before fire consumed it.

 Life before Branch Davidianism

 Thibodeau was born in Bangor, Maine, to Balenda (incorrectly reported as "Belenda" in the Waco Tribune-Herald) Ganem.
-His parents divorced after graduating from Bangor High School in 1987.
+His parents divorced after he graduated from Bangor High School in 1987.
 He lived with his single mother in Bangor and Portland, Maine before moving to Los Angeles in 1990 to pursue a music career.
-He attended Musicians Institute of Technology to study drumming.
+In the late 1980s, he attended Musicians Institute of Technology to study drumming.

 Conversion and the Waco siege

 Thibodeau met David Koresh in the Sunset Boulevard Guitar Center in Los Angeles, California in 1990.
 Reportedly, Thibodeau did not show much interest in the group originally since they were a Christian band but eventually joined because of people like Steve Schneider.
-He moved to the Mt.
-Carmel Center in 1991 to continue playing in the Branch Davidians' band.
+He moved to the Mount Carmel Center in 1991 to continue playing in the Branch Davidians' band.

+At the Mount Carmel Center near Waco, Texas, Thibodeau married Michele Jones upon Koresh's request.

-Thibodeau escaped the 19 April 1993 fire that ended the Waco siege along with eight other survivors.
-Thibodeau was jailed in McLennan County Jail but soon released on a US$5,000 bond by a federal magistrate.
+Thibodeau escaped the April 19, 1993, fire that ended the Waco siege along with eight other survivors.
+Thibodeau was jailed in McLennan County Jail but soon released on a US$5,000 bail by a federal magistrate.